 One of our family traditions during my youth was taking a picture with the brown entrance sign at each national park that we visited.
 To this day, I still capture photos of those entrance signs and they still evoke powerful memories of amazing experiences.
-My most recent sign photos were the Front Royal entrance to Shenandoah National Park and the northern entrance of the Blue Ridge Parkway at Rockfish Gap (where we also biked the rail-to-trail Crozet Tunnel Greenway that travels under Rockfish Gap- this coolest hike in Virginia actually travels underneath the parkway!).
+My most recent sign photos were the Front Royal entrance to Shenandoah National Park and the northern entrance of the Blue Ridge Parkway at Rockfish Gap (where we also biked the rail-to-trail Crozet Tunnel Greenway that travels under Rockfish Gap- this coolest hike in Virginia actually travels underneath Interstate 64 and U.S. 250 near the north end of the Parkway).
 One of my favorite photos is actually in North Carolina on Heintooga Spur Road with one foot on the Blue Ridge Parkway and the other in the Great Smoky Mountains National Park.
 You really can be in two places at once!

 Another tradition that I’ve recently begun is snapping pictures of the LOVE signs that are popping up across Virginia.
 You never know when a LOVEwork will appear (unless you are an advance planner and research the map at www.virginia.org/love).
 Each sign is a unique representation of the local area or attraction and is often designed and crafted by a local artisan.
 There’s even a sign along the Blue Ridge Parkway!
+Virginia’s LOVEworks signs offer a creative and sometimes whimsical photograph opportunity for the whole family.
 Why not start a new tradition and make some family memories finding and photographing a few LOVE signs while enjoying the out of doors this year?